Showing posts with label rump. Show all posts

 Romsteck and Rumsteck in French cuisine.

-French rump steaks include part of the UK cuts called Rump, Silverside, and Topside.
-In the USA the French rump steaks are part of the USA cuts called sirloin and round.
-N.B.
-The UK sirloin and the USA sirloin are also different cuts.
-With such confusion, there is no reason for the for the French to follow on.
-(Oscar Wilde and George Bernard Shaw acknowledged long ago that Britain and the United States are two countries separated by a common language).
+The French terms Romsteak and Rumsteck often confuse English-speaking visitors, which isn't too surprising given that North American and UK butchers can't even agree on what a rump steak is.
+French rump steaks, for example, include parts of what the UK calls Rump, Silverside, and Topside cuts.
+In the USA, those same French cuts are part of what's known as sirloin and round.
+(It's worth noting that the UK sirloin and the USA sirloin are also different cuts altogether.)
+Oscar Wilde and George Bernard Shaw acknowledged long ago that Britain and the United States are “two countries separated by a common language.”

 French chefs require their butchers to carefully prepare their cuts of beef and veal.
-France has no grades similar to the USA Prime or Choice, and so all French chefs learn in school how to grade, choose, and prepare beef, lamb, and pork.
-That promises rump steaks, cut so that if they are not the tenderest steak on the menu they will be the tastiest.
-There are two cuts on French menus that include the word rumsteck.
-In butcher's shops and recipes, you will find a third.
+France has no grades similar to the USA Prime or Choice, and so French chefs learn in school how to grade, choose, and prepare every kind of meat.
+That promises rump steaks, cut so that if they are not the tenderest steak on the menu, they will be among the tastiest.
+Two cuts on French menus include the word romsteak or rumsteck and in butcher's shops and recipes, you will find a third.

-The first cut is the Coeur de Romsteck which translates as the heart of the romsteck.
-Despite the name the Coeur de Romsteck, it is the least expensive of the French rump steak cuts.
-Coeur de Romstecks are tasty, but nearly always served with a sauce.
+The (Coeur de Romsteak), which translates as the heart of the romsteak, is the least expensive of the French rump steak cuts despite using the name "heart".
+Coeur de Romsteaks are good, but nearly always served with a sauce.

 Cœur de Romsteck on French menus: